Twisneski/react-workshop/README.md

  * In the command line app, navigate into the newly cloned folder.
  * In the command line app, install the dependencies by entering `cd react-workshop` and then run `npm install`.
  * In the command line app, run the starter kit by entering `npm start`.
 This will start the development webserver.
  * In your browser, enter [http://localhost:5000](http://localhost:5000) in the address bar.
-If you see the welcome page, you're all set!
+If you see the text "Welcome to react-workshop!", you're all set!
  * Get ready to learn!